MicrosoftDocs/minecraft-creator/creator/Reference/Content/ParticlesReference/ParticleComponents/minecraftEmitter_lifetime_events.md

 # Particle Documentation - Emitter Lifetime Events component

+Allows for lifetime events on the emitter to trigger certain events.

 ```json
 "minecraft:emitter_lifetime_events": {
       // all events use the event names in the event section